Rose Warfman: Later life

 After the war, she returned to Paris.
-She became the first and only employee of the new Israeli Airlines, El Al, when it opened in Paris, with a director, Mr. Massis.
+She became the first employee of the new Israeli Airlines, El Al, when it opened in Paris, with a director, Mr. Massis.
 She welcomed and guided many Israeli leaders during their stays in Paris, including Golda Meir, and David Ben-Gurion.
 In 1947 she forged identity cards for Mossad LeAliyah Bet to issue to Jewish refugees to embark aboard Exodus 1947.
 Together with Abbé Alexandre Glasberg, recognized posthumously as a Righteous Among the Nations by the Yad Vashem, Jerusalem, Israel, for saving Jews during the war.

 Honors

-On 10 February 1959, she was awarded the title of "Knight of the Legion of Honour" by the French Government for her work in the French Resistance.
-She also was awarded the "Médaille Militaire" 1939–1945, the "Croix de Guerre" 1939–1945, and the "Croix du combattant volontaire de la Résistance".
-On 10 April 2009, the French Government made her an "Officer of the Legion of Honor".
+On 10 February 1959, she was awarded the title of Knight of the Legion of Honour by the French Government for her work in the French Resistance.
+She also was awarded the Médaille Militaire 1939–1945, the Croix de Guerre 1939–1945, and the Croix du combattant volontaire de la Résistance.
+On 10 April 2009, the French Government made her an Officer of the Legion of Honor.